 - 1. In the Monitoring > Firewalls menu, double click on a connected firewall. - 2.
-In the System > IPsec VPN tab, select the By file option. - Click on Import a new certificate.
-The link will take you to the Configuration > Certificates menu. - Scroll over the name of the firewall in the Firewall column and click on the icon.
+In the System > IPsec VPN tab, select the By file option. - 3.
+Click on Import a new certificate.
+The link will take you to the Configuration > Certificates menu. - 4.
+Scroll over the name of the firewall in the Firewall column and click on the it icon.
 For further information regarding the Certificates menu, refer to Managing certificates and certification authorities.

-1. In the Monitoring > Firewalls menu, scroll over the name of a connected firewall and click on the connected firewall and click on the
+In the Monitoring > Firewalls menu, scroll over the name of a connected firewall and click on the right icon.